return to Home page

 The still-standing structures - Cleveland's old synagogues

-On this page we try to identify all the still-standing structures in Cleveland that were once home to a Jewish congregation.
-We show these buildings in this order: mid-town (East 38th - East 55th), Glenville, Mount Pleasant and Shaker Heights.
-Given the Jewish community's continual movement to the east, this is also roughly in chronological order.
+It attempts to display and identify all of Cleveland's still-standing structures that were once home to Jewish congregations.
+They appear in this order: mid-town (East 38th - East 55th), Glenville and Mount Pleasant - Kinsman.
+Given our community's continual movement to the east, this is roughly in chronological order.

-For congregations still with us, we provide a link to the History page of their website.
+For still active congregations we show a link to their website.

 Oheb Zedek Congregation

-On East 38th Street and Scovill (Community College) Avenue.
+East 38th Street and Scovill (Community College) Avenue.
 Founded by members who left B'nai Jeshurun, wanting to remain Orthodox.
 Built in 1905.
-Left in 1921 for Morison Avenue and Parkwood Drive in Glenville (below)
+Left in 1921 for Glenville (below)

 For a 1976 photo in Cleveland Memory, click here.